These Chocolate Crinkle Cookies are easily one of my favorite recipes ever.

 Don’t squish the cookies completely flat, because we still want there to be a soft & gooey interior to them.
 Just a little bit of pressure is all you need to press the tops of these chocolate crinkle cookies down.

-Allow the cookies to cool for roughly 10 minutes, then they are ready to be enjoyed.
+Allow the cookies to cool for roughly 10 minutes to firm up inside, then they are ready to be enjoyed.

 More chocolate recipes to enjoy